 Does that make me sound like a lazy parent?
 Probably.

 But I think it’s important for kids to be independent self-starters.
-By having my kids do pretty much EVERYTHING for themselves, I’m encouraging them to have a great work ethic when they’re older.
+By having my kids do things for themselves, I’m encouraging them to have a great work ethic when they’re older.
 If my girls want something in life, I want them to figure out how to get it.

 Even if it’s a cheese omelette.